MLZ is a cooperation between:

 Sample environment

-The samples are located in the beam in aluminum frames among Teflon strings.
-Their typical diameter is a few centimeters with thicknesses in the millimeter range.
+The samples are located in the beam in aluminium frames among Teflon strings.
+Their typical diameter is a few centimetres with thicknesses in the millimetre range.
 16 such samples can be placed in the automatic sample changer.
 The sample chamber can be evacuated to exclude the possibly interfering prompt gamma lines of nitrogen (and argon).

 Neutron beam

-The PGAA facility is located in the neutron guide hall at the end of the curved neutron guide 4b with the length of 55 m.
+The PGAA facility is located at the end of the curved neutron guide NL4-b with a length of 55 m.
 The last 6.9 m of the guide is elliptically tapered.
-The thermal equivalent flux (or the capture flux) of the focused neutron beam in the focal is about 3 · 109 n cm–2 s–1 and in the sample position about 2 · 109 n cm–2 s–1.
+The thermal equivalent flux (or the capture flux) of the focussed neutron beam in the focal is about 2 × 109 n cm-2 s-1.
 The last 1.1 m of the elliptical guide can be replaced by a set of collimators keeping the beam uniform and parallel.

-Using a set of beam attenuators, the flux can be adjusted over three orders magnitude between 1 · 106 n cm–2 s–1 and 2 · 109n cm–2 s–1.
+Using a set of beam attenuators, the flux can be adjusted over three orders magnitude between 106 n cm-2 s-1 and 2 × 109 n cm-2 s-1.

 Two different beam conditions: